demyanrogozhin/elhome/README.markdown

 ## Installation

 Evaluate this elisp.
-You can copy it (to the clipboard or kill ring such that `C-y' will insert it) and then `M-: C-y RET'
+You can copy it (to the clipboard or kill ring such that ‘C-y’ will insert it) and then ‘M-: C-y RET’

      (url-retrieve
        "https://github.com/dabrahams/elhome/raw/framework/elhome-install.el"